mewitte/redis-experiments/README.md

 ```

-Podman does not automatically resolve unqulified search names like redis:latest.
-Either use docker.io/redis:latest or run the following to add docker.io as a host to resolve unqualified search names:
+Podman does not automatically resolve unqualified search names like redis:latest.
+You can either use fully qualified search names like docker.io/redis:latest or run the following to add docker.io as a host to resolve unqualified search names:

 ```bash
 echo "unqualified-search-registries = ['docker.io']" | sudo tee /etc/containers/registries.conf
 ```

+## Docker Lab Environment

+Podman can run the standalone setup just fine.
+To get a real docker swarm I use [Play with Docker](https://labs.play-with-docker.com/).
+This gives you a sandbox environment to play with docker server.
+The website will give you 4 hours to play around.
+On the top left, next to instances, you can click on the wrench and start a 5 manager node cluster from a template.
+This will also give you an ssh link to connect from a shell.